Rio Hondo College logo

 Transfers to: CSU

 This course focuses on critical counseling skills and strategies within a multicultural context.
 The course provides a vital orientation to the helping process and the counseling profession.
 Current issues within the counseling profession, such as diversity and multiculturalism, are discussed and integrated throughout the course.
-A unique focus is given to the student's growth and development as a counselor and how the student can best use supervision in this developmental process.
-This course would be of benefit to anyone working in a human service or social services setting.
+A unique focus is given to the students' growth and development as counselors, and how they can use supervision best in this developmental process; as such, the course would be beneficial to anyone working in human services or social services settings.

 SOC 102 - Major Social ProblemsM3.0